 Application 1) is made through the ATO, application 2) is made through your superannuation fund.

-Before deciding whether or not you are eligible for early access to your preserved super, we would highly recommend speaking with your superannuation fund, the Department of Human Services, and the Australian Taxation Office.
+Before deciding whether or not you are eligible for early access to your preserved super, we would highly recommend speaking with your superannuation fund and the Australian Taxation Office.
+You can also seek assistance from a lawyer specialising in superannuation and insurance matters.

 If you are still ineligible and facing financial crisis we would recommend contacting financial counselling services and personal/family counselling services.